-Varenicline is being reintroduced into the UK by Teva Pharmaceuticals on behalf of Brown & Burk and Wave Pharma.
+Varenicline was reintroduced into the UK in August 2024 by Teva Pharmaceuticals on behalf of Brown & Burk and Wave Pharma.
 It is licensed and available as a prescription-only medication.

 This briefing contains a checklist of actions for services to undertake to ensure the availability of varenicline to clients and patients, a refresher on varenicline and links to further resources, including the NCSCT online Stop Smoking Medications module.